Code-Institute-Submissions/lavadax-Madarame-Studio_MayResub/README.md

 <!-- TODO Add acknowledgements -->
 * [github.com/othneildrew](https://github.com/othneildrew/Best-README-Template): for providing the readme template.
 * [github.com/Code-Institute-Solutions](https://github.com/Code-Institute-Solutions/SampleREADME): for filling in gaps in the readme template.
+* [github.com - boutique ado miniproject](https://github.com/Code-Institute-Solutions/boutique_ado_v1): for providing a solid base for this project.
+* [djangoproject.com](https://docs.djangoproject.com/en/3.2/): for providing documentation on the django framework.
+* [pixabay.com](https://pixabay.com): for providing all the images and artists featured on the page.
+* [github.com/nar3nd3r](https://github.com/nar3nd3r): for providing support as my project mentor.